Wireless counting buttons14 March 2019

 There are six equally-spaced highs of the same widths, which is ample for the signal to be locked onto and a transmission bit-rate derived from the spacings.
 The final high of double width is used to indicate the end of the prefix, as an unknown number of the prior peaks will be incorrectly received while the AGC adjusts.
 Lastly the prefix starts and finishes on a signal low.

 Length headerThe number of bytes (i.e. fields) in the remainder of the packet including the check byte — inclusion of the latter is to simplify decoder implementation, as covered below.
-For this project the length header is a fixed value of three, but I plan to use the same frame format with larger arbitrary data payloads, hence its inclusion.
+For this project the length header is a fixed value of five, but I plan to use the same frame format with larger arbitrary data payloads, hence its inclusion.

 Packet payloadIn order to simplify the firmware and keep the frame format as general as possible, all other information within the frame is considered part of the data payload, and apart from the check byte is treated as application data to be passed on.